futel/twilio-sip-server/README.md

 - Outgoing from SIP client => Twilio service => PSTN

 Twilio services used:
-- Voice Sip Domains
+- Voice SIP Domains
 - Phone Numbers
-- Service
 - Voice Credential Lists
+- TwiML Apps

 We are assuming the default outgoing voice geographic permissions are good.
 Currently these are US/Canada, Puerto Rico, Mexico, Dominican Republic.
 There are more NANPA destinations but most of those are expensive.